areynold/accessibility-for-project-managers/project-manager-presentation-outline.md

 * Some specs and support defined by language, wcag, tools
 * Big gap between meeting minimum functional requirements and meeting user expectations
+    * e.g., Don't map ctrl+c to close window.
+    * Assistive technologies have their own conventions
 * At some point, accessibility becomes usability
+    * "Functional accessibility" concept
     * Accessibility/usability split makes a good threshold for minimum viable product
 * Users are not monolithic--no substitute for user testing
+    * Users have their own preferences, which may not be obvious to users without disabilities

 ### Requirements Wrapup